aparjadis/Hanalog_MOPTA2022/README.md

 ### OR costs

-Costs can be recomputed if the costs considered change.
-The following code takes around 1 hour to complete.
+Costs can be recomputed with changed idle, wait and overtime costs.
+The following command takes around 1 hour to complete.

 ```shell
 python OR_costs_generation.py
 ```

 A OR_cost.txt file is produced and will then be used by the solver in phase 1.
-OR_cost.xlsx is used for readability and for AIMMS.
+OR_cost.xlsx is used for readability and for the AIMMS program.

-### Patients Data ---TODO
+### Patients Data

-Launching data_generator.py?
-Modifying Patient_dataXXX.csv?
+data_generator.py produces the data used by the solver based on historical/public data.
+Modifying Patient_data{70..200}.csv allow to solve for the desired situation, with patients having different costs and priorities.

 ### Phase 1 data analysis